RamanGodun/Firebase-with-riverpod/lib/app_bootstrap/docs/complecated_bootstrap.md

 ### 8.1 General:
 	•	If possible, use "AppReadinessState/Manager abstraction" (use "clean bridge" for AppReadinessState in UI) keep AppReadinessState and BootstrapManager decoupled from state manager/DI (state can be saved in
-     ValueNotifier, ChangeNotifier, Streams or global var), UI subsripes on that is avaiable now
+     ValueNotifier, ChangeNotifier, Streams or global var), UI subscribes on that is available now
-	• Define sealed class/enum/abstract class AppReadinessState SEPARATLY from “presentation layer”
+	• Define sealed class/enum/abstract class AppReadinessState SEPARATELY from “presentation layer”
-	•	All proxy DI uses "Stub/Loading/Fallback Service", not null, "Safe/fallback DI for all sync/async services" (always must be “safe-fallback” to aboid null)
+	•	All proxy DI uses "Stub/Loading/Fallback Service", not null, "Safe/fallback DI for all sync/async services" (always must be “safe-fallback” to avoid null)
 	•	UI does not depend on DI or state manager, only on AppReadinessState.
 	•	Retry/timeout, error, progress logic in manager, not in UI.
 	•	Prepare (through  proxy/stub) minimal necessary DI (theme, router, local storage) for loader/error screens.
-	• Avoid implementaion in UI or DI Container
+	• Avoid implementation in UI or DI Container
 	•	Test state and transitions in isolation.
 	• Use absolutely async bootstrap, all really heavy services - only after “ready”.
     Heavy services inject (through GetIt.reset() + re-register or through proxy/provider swap)